KarlStarkweather/BakeryVendor.Solution/README.md

 #### MVP Objective

-This application allows a user to enter and view a record of Vendor customers and Orders for a pastry shop.
+This application allows a user to enter and view a record of Vendor customers and their Orders for a pastry shop.

 ### User Interface